Edit simulation scenario

 We can attach attributes to a simulation scenario.
 These attributes may behave as case attributes or event attributes, depending on whether they are modified by one or more tasks (event attributes) or never modified (case attributes).

 To specify an attribute, open the model in BPMN Editor.
-Open the Properties pane.
-In the Simulation tab, click Attributes.
-Click the “+” sign to create a new attribute.
+Open the Simulation pane and click Attributes to go to the Attributes tab.
+Click + Add attribute to create a new attribute.

 Note